anasAloklah/backend-web-ontology/README.md

 # backend-web-ontology

-this Ontology builted from scratch for soucer code genrtion of backend web
+This Ontology was built from scratch for source code generation of backend web